-However, hermit crabs are skilled survivors, employing a range of defensive tactics to avoid becoming a small meal for a larger predatory animal.
+Unprotected and carefree hermit crabs would be easy pickings for other wildlife.
+However, hermit crabs are survivors, employing defensive tactics to avoid becoming a meal for a predatory animal.

-If attacked, hermit crabs hide in their shell, which is why strong, sturdy shells are essential.
-Land hermit crabs may fight back with claws, or flee and burrow under the sand.
+Hermit crabs hide in their shell if attacked, which is why strong, sturdy shells are essential.
+Land hermit crabs may fight back with claws or flee and burrow under the sand.

 Marine hermit crabs forge symbiotic relationships with sea anemones.
 Anemones ward off predators with stinging tentacles in exchange for a share of the hermit crabs’ food.